Nomi-CEu/Nomi-CEu/README.md

 - Many QoL features - Wiremill can produce any wire, Creative Tank no longer uses fluids, new creative chests and tanks from CEu, etc.
 - And more...

+## Server Setup and Information
+Details on how to setup a basic server, and some important server admin information, are listed [here.](https://github.com/Nomi-CEu/nomi-ceu/blob/main/serverfiles/README.md)

 ## Addon Mods
 Nomi-CEu comes with addon scripts for the following mods.
 You can drop them into the mods folder, and their recipes will be adjusted accordingly.
 - [AE2 Fluid Crafting Rework](https://www.curseforge.com/minecraft/mc-mods/ae2-fluid-crafting-rework)